dabrahams/SwiftRef/chapters/1550 Protocols.md

 protocol.

 <p class="draft item"> </p>
+A generic form of a struct, enum or class declared to adopt a protocol does not itself adopt the protocol.
+Nevertheless, the generic type must satisfy all requirements of the protocol regardless of whether a concretization of the generic type is formed, otherise the program is ill-formed.

+<p class="draft item"> </p>
+Where a generic type `X`
+is declared to adopt a protocol `P`, a concretization of `X` adopts `P`.

+<p class="draft item"> </p>
 Where type `T` [satisfies](#conformance) the requirements of protocol `P`, `T` may unconditionally adopt `P` by including a `: P` [type  inheritance clause](#type-inheritance-clause) in the declaration of `T`